 "Walt, I need a quick look at the roof of a building in Chicago.
 There may be a sniper in place to kill a Chicago Police Commander.
 The location is 1737 South Michigan Avenue.
 We need this quickly, Walt."

-"We have an Air Force surveillance bird coming into range right now.
+"We have a Space Force surveillance bird coming into range right now.
 I'm sending the GPS coordinates to it.
 I'll shoot the picture to your phone as soon as we get a lock on the building."

 In about a minute, an image of a building appeared on both Mason's and DiMarco's FBI phones.
 The Langley office commanded the satellite's camera to zoom in.
 It revealed a lone man sitting below the roof ledge, dressed in black.
 He was fiddling with a rifle, and a gun case and duffel bag lay next to him.

 "OK, Agent Mason.
 I see the perp, his sniper rifle, and its case.
-The large duffel bag has what looks like an AR-15 class semi-automatic rifle.
-I guess that the AR-15 is for spraying the car if the initial hit isn't a kill shot.
+The large duffel bag has what looks like an AK-47 class semi-automatic rifle.
+The AK-47 is probably for spraying the car if the initial hit isn't a kill shot.
 I see only one door on the building's roof, and the air conditioning equipment impedes his view of it.
-A shoot-out with this guy is going to be dangerous, Agent Mason."
+A shoot-out with this guy will be dangerous, Agent Mason."

 "Understood, Walt.
 Can you send me regular reports as other satellites come into range?"